Prospective Students

 FAQ: Can we meet by phone/Zoom before I submit my application?
 Can you review my materials in advance and let me know if I'm a strong candidate?

 My current doctoral students have also decided not to speak by phone/Zoom with prospective applicants who contact them before the formal review process.
-Because TAYA grad students will be involved in the admissions process, having conversations in advance about admissions with some applicants (and not all applicants) could create inequities.
+Because TAYA grad students are involved in the admissions process, having conversations in advance about admissions with some applicants (and not all applicants) could create inequities.
 Additionally, on a practical level, TAYA grad students are busy with research, coursework, and (in some cases) clinical work, making it challenging to correspond with applicants before official apps are submitted.
 However, if you are invited for an interview, you will have lots of time to meet with TAYA grad students and discuss your questions about the lab, my mentorship, Pitt, and Pittsburgh!

 Many questions about Pitt admissions can be found here.